Forensic Accounting Experts Tally Wage and Hour Claims for Class Actions

 In-Depth calculations support litigation for plaintiff and defense counsel

 In September 2022, the Wage and Hour Division of the U.S. Department of Labor announced it had recovered $230,353 in back wages for 274 workers employed by Black’s Barbecue Inc. The company, operating several popular restaurants in central Texas, had shared employee tips with restaurant managers, a practice prohibited under federal law.
 The case is emblematic of wage and hour complaints throughout the United States.
 There is big money to be recovered for workers who have been shortchanged, in violation of the Fair Labor Standards Act.
 But whether your law firm is prosecuting a claim or defending, you need to produce a calculation gleaned from copious, and often confusing, financial records.
 Calculating wage and hour losses is a job for experienced forensic accountants.
-At North American Forensic Accounting PC, we’re led by forensic accounting experts who are also skilled investigators.
+At North American Forensic Accounting, we’re led by forensic accounting experts who are also skilled investigators.
 We perform detailed examinations of all pertinent records, assembling the evidence plaintiff or defense counsel need to make their case.
 We also stand by our reports, appearing as expert witnesses to deliver credible testimony.

 Common types of wage and hour violations in the United States